Skip to content

 One thing that many, especially young Arabs, might be surprised to know is that Mauritania is an Arab and Muslim country!
 But thanks to no one ever bringing this up, let alone history books dedicating enough lessons to demonstrate some facts about it, no one seems to have ever heard of this country.

-Mauritania is a large coastal country situated in the northwest of Africa and bordered by the Western Sahara Desert to the north, which separates it from Morocco.
-The country is surrounded by the Atlantic Ocean to the west as well as Algeria, Mali, and Senegal, which is also a Muslim country but not an Arab one.
+Mauritania is a large coastal country situated in the northwest of Africa.
+It is bordered by the Western Sahara Desert to the north, which separates it from Morocco.
+The country is surrounded by the Atlantic Ocean to the west, as well as Algeria, Mali, and Senegal, which are also Muslim countries but not Arab ones.

-Compared to Egypt, whose area is 1.002 million square kilometres, Mauritania is slightly bigger, with an area of 1.031 million square kilometres.
-While Algeria and the Democratic Republic of Congo are the largest two countries in Africa, Mauritania ranks #11.
+Compared to Egypt, with an area of 1.002 million square kilometres, Mauritania is slightly more prominent, with an area of 1.031 million square kilometres.
+While Algeria and the Democratic Republic of Congo are Africa’s most significant countries, Mauritania ranks #11.

 Nouakchott is the capital of and, by far, the largest city in Mauritania.
 It is 1,000 square kilometres in area and is in the west of the country, precisely on the Atlantic Coast.
-As a great economic and cultural hub, Nouakchott is where the country’s most notable universities, biggest businesses and wonderful attractions are found.
-That is why around 1.2 million of the 4.6 million people living in all of Mauritania are concentrated there as they can find better life and work conditions.
+As a tremendous economic and cultural hub, Nouakchott is where the country’s most notable universities, biggest businesses and beautiful attractions are found.
+That is why around 1.2 million of the 4.6 million people in Mauritania are concentrated there, as they can find better lives and work conditions.

-As of 2021, Mauritania has a population of only 4.615 million people.
-This lists it among the least populated countries in the world today.
-Compared to its large area, the density is just as low as five people per square kilometre!
-One reason for that is undoubtedly the large desert composition of the country.
+As of 2021, Mauritania has a population of only 4.615 million people, making it among the least populated countries in the world today.
+Compared to its large area, the density is as low as five people per square kilometre!
+One reason for that is undoubtedly the country’s large desert composition.

 Well, that is correct.
-Thanks to the fact that it is almost entirely situated in the Sahara Desert, most of Mauritania is, yes, made of desert.
-However, this has given it a unique geology made of super high content of granite, limestone, iron, gold and copper.
+Thanks to its almost entirely desert location, most of Mauritania is desert.
+However, this has given it a unique geology with a super high granite, limestone, iron, gold, and copper content.
 In addition, Mauritania has proven oil reserves that hold around 20 million barrels per year; however, that does not make it a major oil exporter.

 Economy

-Aside from that, Mauritania does have more potential to export natural gas thanks to the 2014 remarkable discovery of natural gas deposits off its coastal border with Senegal.
-What is even more terrific is that this reserve is estimated to hold around 1.4 trillion cubic metres of gas.
+In addition, Mauritania has more potential to export natural gas thanks to the 2014 remarkable discovery of natural gas deposits off its coastal border with Senegal.
+Even more terrific is that this reserve is estimated to hold around 1.4 trillion cubic metres of gas.

 Soon after this discovery, the Mauritanian government started building the Greater Tortue Ahmeyim gas field.
-It is located 120 kilometres off the coast of Mauritania and just as deep as 2850 metres underwater.
-This makes it Africa‘s deepest gas field ever built so far.
+It is located 120 kilometres off the coast of Mauritania and is just as deep as 2850 metres underwater, making it Africa’s deepest gas field so far.

-The project saw significant progress during the following years, yet, it was slowed down because of the quarantine.
-As things went back to normal, and as of September 2022, around 80% of the work has been completed.
+The project saw significant progress during the following years, yet it was slowed down because of the quarantine.
+Things went back to normal, and as of September 2022, around 80% of the work had been completed.

-Upon completion, which is due in 2023, the field is expected to produce 2.5 million cubic metric tonnes of gas a year.
-During this time of conflict between Ukraine and Russia, the world’s biggest exporter of natural gas the entire continent of Europe has been depending on for years, this newly discovered gas reserve in Mauritania promises a more accessible and consistent supply of natural gas as well as an incredible transformation of Mauritania’s economy in the very near future.
+Upon completion, due in 2023, the field is expected to produce 2.5 million cubic metric tonnes of gas a year.
+During this time of conflict between Ukraine and Russia, the world’s biggest exporter of natural gas the entire continent of Europe has been depending on for years, this newly discovered gas reserve in Mauritania promises a more accessible and consistent supply of natural gas as well as an incredible transformation of Mauritania’s economy very shortly.

-This is exactly like when a desperate Hollywood producer finally finds his very talented young actor who is going to make him many, many top box office films and take him to the highest-grossing producers’ category!
+This is exactly like when a desperate Hollywood producer finally finds his very talented young actor who will make him many top box office films and take him to the highest-grossing producers’ category!

-In the meantime, the Mauritanian economy is mostly dependent on fishing since it is a coastal country.
-It produces a wide variety of fish, including tuna, shrimp, and sardines, every year.
-Mining is also a major source of national income, which, as we mentioned, will take the economy to a brand-new level quite soon.
+In the meantime, the Mauritanian economy primarily depends on fishing since it is a coastal country.
+It produces a wide variety of fish, including tuna, shrimp, and sardines, yearly.
+Mining is also a significant source of national income, which, as we mentioned, will take the economy to a brand-new level quite soon.
 In addition, agriculture is also a thing in Mauritania, primarily enabled by the rivers flowing through it, the most significant of which is the Senegal River.

 Mauritania: The Arab Country the World Seems to Have Forgotten (And 6 Stunning Attractions)